 And last but not least,

 17.Most retirees do not realize that PERS (Public Employees' Retirement System) and PEBP (Public Employees' Benefits Program) come under fire in almost every state legislative session.
 One individual normally doesn't have the time, means or contacts needed to stay on top of everything that can impact their retirement or health care.
 This is where RPEN comes in.
-Where a single voice would be lost in the crowd, almost 10,000 voices can get the attention of almost anyone.
+Where a single voice would be lost in the crowd, nearly 9,000 voices will be heard, loud and clear!!!!

 Public employees presume their retirement will always be protected.